Rudeg/react-input-calendar/README.md

 If true, the icon next to the input field will not be shown.
 Make sure you set openOnInputFocus to true if using this.

+#### props.hideTouchKeyboard

+Type `Boolean`

+Default: false

+If true, the keyboard won't be shown on touch devices.

 #### props.placeholder

 Type: `String`